Harem: India

-The harem likely existed in Hindu India before the Islamic conquest.
-It is for example mentioned in the Ancient stories of Buddha.
+The harem likely existed in Hindu India before the Islamic conquest; it is mentioned in the ancient stories of the Buddha.
 However, it appears to have become more common and strict after the Islamic conquests.

-After the Islamic conquest of India and the loss of Hindu rulership, the gender segregation and seclusion of women practiced by the Muslim conquerors were adopted also by Hindus in India, where it became known as purdah.
-It is noted that the whole society became more gender segregated after the Muslim conquests onward and men and women more separated; in Bengal, for example, where men and women had previously worked together reaping, men started to do the reaping alone and women referred to the more domestic task of husking.
-Male Hindu rulers commonly had harems as well as Muslim rulers in India from the Middle ages until the 20th-century.
-One of the factors why upper-class Hindu men started to seclude women in harems after the Muslim conquest was the practice of the Muslim conquerors to place the wives of defeated Hindus in their harems, and the disruption of the Hindu social system that followed from the mixing of Hindus and Muslims.
-The seclusion of Hindu women was thus a way to preserve the cast.
+After the Islamic conquest of India and the loss of Hindu rulership, gender segregation and seclusion of women practiced by the Muslim conquerors was adopted by Hindus in India, where it became known as purdah.
+The whole society became more gender segregated after the Muslim conquests.
+In Bengal, for example, where men and women had previously worked together reaping, men started to do the reaping alone and women were relegated to the more domestic task of husking.
+Male Hindu rulers commonly had harems as well as Muslim rulers in India from the Middle Ages until the 20th century.
+One of the reasons why upper-class Hindu men started to seclude women in harems after the Muslim conquest was due to the practice of the Muslim conquerors putting the wives of defeated Hindus into their harems.
+Disruption of the Hindu social system followed from the mixing of Hindus and Muslims.
+The seclusion of Hindu women was thus a way to preserve the caste system.

 Imperial China

 Harem is also the usual English translation of the Chinese language term hougong (hou-kung; 後宮 (the palace(s) behind)), in reference to the Imperial Chinese Harem.
 Hougong refers to the large palaces for the Chinese emperor's consorts, concubines, female attendants and eunuchs.

 The women who lived in an emperor's hougong sometimes numbered in the thousands.
-In 1421, Yongle Emperor ordered 2,800 concubines, servant girls and eunuchs who guarded them to a slow slicing death as the Emperor tried to suppress a sex scandal which threatened to humiliate him.

 Muscovite Terem

 In Muscovite Russia the area of aristocratic houses where women were secluded was known as terem.
-However, aristocratic Muscovite women were not entirely secluded from mixing with men: it was a common custom for the lady of the house to greet a male guest with a welcoming drink ritual when he arrived.
-She was also waited upon male staff as well as female upon retiring to her chamber.
+However, aristocratic Muscovite women were not entirely secluded from mixing with men; it was a common custom for the lady of the house to greet a male guest with a welcoming drink ritual when he arrived.
+She was also waited upon by male as well as female staff upon retiring to her chamber.